 This IELTS Reading post focuses on all the solutions for IELTS Cambridge 10 Reading Test 2 passage 3 which is entitled ‘Museums of fine art and their public’.
 This is an aimed post for candidates who have big difficulties in finding Reading Answers.
-This post can direct you the best to comprehend every Reading answer easily.
+This post can direct you to the best to comprehend every Reading answer easily.
 Finding IELTS Reading answers is a gradual process and I hope this post can help you in this respect.

 IELTS Cambridge 10 Test 2: AC Reading Module

-The headline of the passage: Museums of fine art and their public
+The headline of the passage: Museums of fine art and Their public

-Question 27 and 28: People go to art museums because they accept the value of seeing an original work of art.
+Questions 27 and 28: People go to art museums because they accept the value of seeing an original work of art.
 But they do not go to museums to read original manuscripts of novels, perhaps because the availability of novels has depended on 27. __________ for so long, and also because with novels, the 28. _________are the most important thing.

 Keywords for this question: museums, novels,

 For this question, we have to find out the reason people do not go to museums to read original manuscripts of novels.
 Let’s have a look at the second paragraph because we find the word ‘novel’ in this paragraph.
 At the beginning of paragraph 2, the writer says in lines 5-10, “This might be explained by the fact that the novel has evolved precisely because of technological developments that made it possible to printout huge numbers of texts, whereas oil paintings have always been produced as unique objects.”
 This means people do not need to go to museums to read novel manuscripts because novels are now available as a huge production of printed documents.

 Here, to printout huge numbers of texts = mass production